Quantum simulations of Green's functions for small superfluid systems

 In related fields, mainly quantum chemistry and condensed matter, several works have addressed the calculation of Green's functions.
 Recent proposals include imaginary- and real-time computations~\cite{End20,Sak22,Lib22,Dha24,Pic25}, methods based on Lanczos recursion~\cite{Bak21,Gre23} or local variational quantum compilation~\cite{Kan23}, and the use of equation-of-motion techniques~\cite{Riz22}.
 To our knowledge, no quantum simulations of Green's functions specifically tailored to nuclear systems have been reported so far.

 The present work aims at defining a specific strategy to compute Green's functions in (nuclear) many-body systems using a hybrid quantum-classical method.
 The scheme, inspired by Ref.~\cite{Dha24}, consists of three steps.
 First, the even-$N$ ground state is computed by means of a variational technique.
-Second, states and energies in the odd neighbors are approximated via a Quantum Subspace Expansion.
+Second, states and energies in the odd neighbors are approximated via a quantum subspace expansion (QSE).
 Finally, spectroscopic amplitudes and energy differences entering the Lehmann representation are computed to construct the one-body Green's function.
 The approach is benchmarked on a system that is relevant for nuclear physics, namely the Richardson model~\cite{Ric64,Ric66,Duk04} whose pairing Hamiltonian generates strong superfluid correlations.
-In particular, we compare different approaches that either exploit the symmetry-breaking / symmetry-conserving paradigm or seek a symmetry-conserving approximation to the correlated $N$-body ground state.
+This model Hamiltonian is regularly used to test many-body methods on classical computers, including most recent applications employing neural networks \cite{Rig23}, matrix-product states \cite{Rau24} or Monte-Carlo estimates of Green's functions \cite{Bro25}.
+Here, we compare different approaches on quantum computers that either exploit the symmetry-breaking / symmetry-conserving paradigm or seek a symmetry-conserving approximation to the correlated $N$-body ground state.

 The manuscript is organized as follows.
 In Sec.~\ref{sec:formalism} we lay out the basic formalism and outline the hybrid quantum-classical strategy for the calculation of the Green's function.
 Section~\ref{sec:application} is devoted to the application to the pairing Hamiltonian.
 After a focus on the variational ground-state ansatzes employed in this study in Sec.~\ref{sec:variationalGS}, the calculation of the Green's function is addressed in Sec.~\ref{sec:GFcalculation}.
 A brief discussion on the description of odd systems is also carried out in Sec.~\ref{sec:odd}.
 Finally, conclusions and perspectives are addressed in Sec.~\ref{sec:conclusions}.
 Two appendices with useful demonstrations conclude the article.